VictorTennekes/miniRT/README.md

 Once completed it will be able to render simple Computer-Generated-Images.

 # Installation
-Run 'make' to compile all the libraries together into the executable.
+Run `make` to compile all the libraries together into the executable.

 # Usage
 The executable can be ran with a file: './minirt file.rt'.